dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2019-06-09-Morality-Of-Killing.md

 header:
      teaser: /assets/images/wiapost/5099-Morality-Of-Killing.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Morality Of Killing](/assets/images/wiapost/5099-Morality-Of-Killing.jpg)

-## Morality Of Killing
+# Morality Of Killing

 Killing is sin and it is immoral.
 What I want to kill is not existing because of my action